-The seasonal wave climate is driven by the wind climate.
-The highest mean and maximum values of SWH are reached in autumn and winter, while summer typically has the mildest wave climate.
-In subbasins with a long ice season and a large ice extent, such as the Bothnian Bay, the seasonal variation in the SWH is slightly different, since the waves are damped by the ice.
+1806The seasonal wave climate is driven by the wind climate.
+The highest mean and maximum values of SWH are1807reached in autumn and winter, while summer typically has the mildest wave climate.
+In sub-basins with long ice1808season and large ice extent, such as the Bothnian Bay, the seasonal variation in the SWH is slightly different, since1809waves are damped by the ice.

-So far, the northern Baltic proper holds the record measured value of Baltic Sea SWH.
-In December 2004, a SWH of 8.2 m was measured by the northern Baltic proper wave buoy, with a highest individual wave of ca. 14 m (Tuomi et al., 2011; Björkqvist et al., 2018).
-As the spatial coverage of the wave measurements has increased and milder ice winters have also allowed late autumn and even winter measurements in the northern parts of the Baltic Sea, 8 m SWH has also been measured in the Bothnian Sea in January 2019.
-Björkqvist et al. (2020) estimated a return period of 104 years for this event in the present climate.
-Hindcast statistics have suggested that even higher maximum values between 9.5-10.5 m may occur in areas, and the times for which wave buoy measurements are not available (Soomere et al., 2008; Tuomi et al., 2011; Björkqvist et al., 2018).
+1811 So far the Northern Baltic proper (NBP) holds the record measured value of Baltic SWH.
+In December 2004 a SWH of 8.2 m was measured by the NBP wave buoy, with a highest individual wave of c.
+14 m (Tuomi et al., 1812 1813 2011; Björkqvist et al., 2018).
+As the spatial coverage of the wave measurements has increased and milder ice 1814 winters have allowed late autumn and even winter measurements also in the northern parts of the Baltic Sea, 8 m 1815 SWH has been measured also in the Bothnian Sea, in January 2019.
+Björkqvist et al. (2020) estimated a return 1816 period of 104 years for this event in the present climate.
+Hindcast statistics have suggested that even higher 1817 maximum values between 9.5 - 10.5 m may occur in areas and times for which wave buoy measurements are not 1818 available (Soomere et al., 2008; Tuomi et al., 2011; Björkqvist et al., 2018).

-3.2.5(6) Sedimentation and coastal erosion
+1819 3.2.5.6 Sedimentation and coastal erosion

-The glacial isostatic adjustment and eustatic sea level change impose a first-order control on Baltic Sea coastal landscape change (Harff et al., 2017).
+1820The Glacial Isostatic Adjustment and eustatic sea level change impose a first-order control on Baltic Sea coastal1821landscape change (Harff et al., 2007).
 In the subsiding southern Baltic Sea region, wind-driven coastal currents and waves are the major drivers for erosion and sedimentation, especially along the sandy and clayey sections of sandy beaches, dunes and soft moraine cliffs (Zhang et al., 2015; Harff et al., 2017).

-Owing to spatial variation in aero- and hydrodynamic conditions (winds, waves, and alongshore currents) and underlying geological structure (lithology and sediment composition), a diversity of morphological patterns have developed along the Baltic Sea coast.
-Because of the dominant westerly winds that blow 60% of the year (Zhang et al., 2011) and a sheltering by land in the west, wind waves are larger in the southeastern Baltic Sea than in the southwest.
+1825 Owing to spatial variation in aero- and hydrodynamic conditions (winds, waves and longshore currents) and 1826 underlying geological structure (lithology, sediment composition), a diversity of morphological patterns have 1827 developed along the Baltic Sea coast.
+Because of the dominant westerly winds that blow 60% of the year (Zhang 1828 et al., 2011) and a sheltering by land in the west, wind-waves are larger in the south-eastern Baltic Sea than in the 1829 south-western.
 As a result, sediment transport and dune development are more active and dynamic along the southeastern coast.
-Thus, the largest coastal dunes are found along the Polish coast, with wave lengths of >100 m and heights of >20 m (Ludwig, 2016), while dunes along the German coast normally have wave lengths less than 60 m and heights below 6 m (e.g. Lampe and Lampe, 2018).
-Under conditions favourable for wind-driven sand accumulation along sandy Baltic Sea coasts, a typical cross-shore profile features one or several foredune ridges, generally with a height of between 3 and 12 m above the mean sea level (Zhang et al., 2015; Łabuz et al., 2018).
-At the backshore, behind the established foredune ridges, drifting or stabilised dunes in transgressive forms, mainly parabolic or barchanoid types, are commonly developed.
+Thus, the largest coastal dunes are found along the Polish coast, with wave length >100 m and height 1830 1831 > 20 m (Ludwig, 2017), while dunes along the German coast normally have wave length less than 60 m and height 1832 below 6 m (e.g. Lampe and Lampe, 2018).
+Under conditions favorable for wind-driven sand accumulation along sandy Baltic Sea coasts, a typical cross-shore profile features one or several foredune ridges, generally with a 1833 1834 height of between 3 and 12 m above the mean sea level (Zhang et al., 2015; Łabuz et al., 2018).
+At the backshore 1835 behind the established foredune ridges, drifting or stabilized dunes in transgressive forms, mainly parabolic or 1836 barchanoid types, are commonly developed.
 The source of sediment for dune development includes fluvioglacial sands from eroded cliffs, river-discharged sands, and older eroded dunes (Łabuz, 2015).
+1837